Thomas-Tsai/clonezilla-ci/README.md

 - **`start.sh`**: The main test runner.
 It executes all `test_*` functions defined within it using `shunit2`.
 - **`linux-clone-restore.sh`**: An orchestration script that performs a full backup, restore, and boot validation cycle for a Linux OS disk image.
 - **`data-clone-restore.sh`**: An orchestration script that tests backup and restore for a disk image containing a specific filesystem and data, verifying data integrity via checksums.
-- **`qemu_clonezilla_ci_run.sh`**: The core component for executing commands within a Clonezilla QEMU VM.
+- **`qemu-clonezilla-ci-run.sh`**: The core component for executing commands within a Clonezilla QEMU VM.
 It handles the complexities of setting up the VM, storage, networking, and boot parameters.
-- **`clonezilla_zip2qcow.sh`**: A utility to convert a Clonezilla Live ZIP archive into the QCOW2, kernel, and initrd files required for booting in QEMU.
+- **`clonezilla-zip2qcow.sh`**: A utility to convert a Clonezilla Live ZIP archive into the QCOW2, kernel, and initrd files required for booting in QEMU.
-- **`validateOS.sh`**: A helper script to verify that a restored OS disk image can boot successfully, using cloud-init for automation.
+- **`validate.sh`**: A helper script to verify that a restored OS disk image can boot successfully, using cloud-init for automation.

 For detailed command-line options for each script, see the **[Usage Guide](usage.md)**.